tanishqkancharla/extendable-expect/README.md

 # Extendable expect

 An extendable version of the typical `expect` test API, inspired by [Playwright fixtures](https://playwright.dev/docs/test-fixtures).
+A significant amount of the code is taken from Vitest for the pretty diff-printing.

 ```ts
 const numberMatchers = {